Jury selected for Jackson doctor's trial

 Deputy district attorney David Walgren used an analogy to jurors: Imagine a drunken driver listening to music and hitting a pedestrian who was also not paying attention as he walked into the street.

 That hypothetical appeared to be an attempt to elicit views of whether Murray or Jackson was most at fault.
-Jurors' responses varied, but some of them said the driver might be guilty if he bore some responsibility for the death.
+Potential jurors' responses varied, but some of them said the driver might be guilty if he bore some responsibility for the death.

 Murray faces a maximum sentence of four years in prison if convicted.